 As mentioned in the introduction, the effects on aesthetic preference for the smoothness of surfaces are controversial.
-On one side Ekman, Hosman & Lindstrom (1965) found that finer-grained paper was preferred to the touch over coarse sandpaper, whilst, on the other hand, Jehoel et al. (2005) found opposite results by testing different materials (such as different types of plastic, paper, PVC and aluminium).
+On one side, Ekman et al. (1965) found that finegrained paper was preferred to touch over coarse sandpaper, whereas, on the other hand, Jehoel et al. (2005) found opposite results by testing different materials (such as different types of plastic, paper, polyvinyl chloride [PVC], and aluminium).
 In our study, we compared smooth plastic against rough fabric and found that the rougher textured fabric was preferred over the smoother plastic, supporting Jehoel et al.'s findings.
-As a difference from Jehoel et al's study, however, the effect emerged in a complex stimulation where, beyond touch, the visual and aural senses were also engaged in judging the objects.
-It seems therefore that in compound stimulation rough texture is preferred over smoothness.
-Further investigation is needed to better understand if rough texture can be considered as an aesthetic primitive, as our stimuli differ also for other factors, i.e. hardness, temperature, and naturalness (natural material over a clearly synthetic one).
+As a difference from Jehoel et al.'s study, however, the effect emerged in a complex stimulation where, beyond touch, the visual and aural senses were also engaged in judging the objects.
+It seems, therefore, that in compound stimulation, rough texture is preferred over smoothness.
+Further investigation is needed to better understand whether rough texture can be considered as an aesthetic primitive, as our stimuli differ also for other factors, that is, hardness, temperature, and naturalness (natural material over a clearly synthetic one).